 Understand the Words

 Understand every word and phrase.
-When we speak in a contemporary play we understand everything we are saying.
-Yet for some reason actors often think Shakespeare is too complicated or out of reach and therefore they don’t bother to invest the time in understanding the words, delivering the text without clarity or meaning.
+If you encountered an unfamiliar word or phrase in a contemporary script, you’d most likely take the time to Google its meaning before moving on.
+And yet, for some reason, actors often think Shakespeare is too complicated or out of reach; therefore, they don’t bother to invest the time in understanding the words, delivering the text without clarity or meaning.
 Here then, I believe, is the greatest rule in how to act Shakespeare: if you don’t know what you’re saying, the audience doesn’t either.
 If they don’t understand what you’re saying, they aren’t engaged.

 How to understand the words?

 - The dictionary: this is your best friend when working on any Shakespearean text.
 A great resource is David Crystal’s Shakespeare Glossary which is a dictionary specific to Shakespearean language.
 A normal dictionary will have most definitions.

-- No Fear Shakespeare and LitCharts are two great resources that are available for free online (or No Fear Shakespeare have book versions).
+- No Fear Shakespeare and LitCharts are two great resources that are available for free online (and No Fear Shakespeare has a printed book version).
 They are basically Shakespeare’s plays translated into modern, easy-to-understand English.
 They are fantastic!
-And there is no shame in using these.
+There is no shame in using these.

 Understanding the Thoughts